-14. Guarantees a.
-Are there any guarantees or warranties for any of the following: (i) Electrical work No (ii) Roofing No (iii) Central heating No (iv) National House Building Council (NHBC) No (v) Damp course No (vi) Any other work or installations (for example, cavity wall insulation, underpinning, indemnity policy) No b.
-If you have answered yes or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s): C. Are there any outstanding claims under any of the guarantees listed above?
-If you have answered yes, please give details: No 15.
-Boundaries So far as you are aware, has any boundary of your property been moved in the last 10 years?
-If you have answered yes, please give details: No
+14. Guarante es a.
+Are there any guarantees or warranties for any of the following: (i) Electrical work No (ii) Roofing No (iii) Central heating No (iv) National House Building Council (NHBC) No (v) Damp course No (vi) Any other work or installations (for example, cavity wall insulation, underpinning, indemnity policy) No b. e answered yes or 'with title deeds', please give details of the work or ns to which the guarantee(s) relate(s): C. any outstanding claims under any of the guarantees listed above? e answered yes, please give details: No 15.
+Boundari es last 10 ye you are aware, has any boundary of your property been moved in the ars? e answered yes, please give details: No